czhou578/autoresearch/program.md

 **Simplicity criterion**: All else being equal, simpler is better.
 A small improvement that adds ugly complexity is not worth it.
 Conversely, removing something and getting equal or better results is a great outcome — that's a simplification win.
 When evaluating whether to keep a change, weigh the complexity cost against the improvement magnitude.
 A 0.001 loss improvement that adds 20 lines of hacky code?
 Probably not worth it.
 A 0.001 loss improvement from deleting code?
 Definitely keep.
 An improvement of ~0 but much simpler code?
 Keep.

 **The first run**: Your very first run should always be to establish the baseline, so you will run the training script as is.
+Doing this with just one agent is fine.

+**Subsequent runs**: You can now use 2 agents to run experiments in parallel.

 ## Output format